NYPL/digarch/project-management/electronic-records-steps-collaboration.md

 ## Arrangement in FTK
 * Wait for confirmation that your collection is loaded in FTK before reserving time on the Digital Archives Lab calendar.
 * Schedule time on the Digital Archives Lab calendar at least 24 hours in advance.
+* Contact Digital Archives when you are done arranging in FTK.
+* After you are done arranging in FTK, Digital Archives will conduct an ER level review.
+* After Digital Archives ER review, they will send you a JSON file to import extents in ASpace.

 ## Arrangement at an Archivist's Workstation
 * You will receive a hard drive with electronic records if you are arranging at your workstation.
+* Contact Digital Archives when you are done creating and arranging ER folders.
+* After you are done arranging ER folders, Digital Archives will conduct an ER level review.
+* After Digital Archives ER review, they will send you a JSON file to import extents in ASpace.

 ## Wrap up
 * Contact Digital Archives when your finding aid is approved.
-* After approval Digital Archives will conduct an ER level review.
 * Digital Archives will contact you for clarification or revisions.